Breakout meds: Get the lowdown!

 Long-term antibiotic use has been linked to; lowered immunity, weight gain, asthma, and food intolerances, so it’s important that you limit the length of time in which you take these antibiotics.

-Contraceptive Pill
+Contraceptive pill

-The contraceptive pill is often used as a way to treat acne, this is because acne can be caused by unbalanced sex hormones.
+The contraceptive pill is often used as a way to treat breakouts, this is because breakouts can be caused by unbalanced sex hormones.
 Around 12-16 years old when a woman enters puberty her sex hormones will begin to change to allow her body to start to produce an egg each month.
 It can take 6-18 months for a woman's hormones to normalise and balance after getting her first period.
 It takes time for the cycle to get into a rhythm - and this is completely normal!
 Often the pill will be prescribed to help speed up the process, in my opinion, unnecessarily.
 There are lots of different arguments for and against the use of the contraceptive pill.
 In my opinion, the pill should be used as the last resort for non-contraceptive reasons.

-Often the pill is a great quick fix and will normalise the cycle and decrease acne relatively quickly.
-However, I worry when girls or women are placed on the pill at such a young age that their cycles never get the chance to normalise, then years later they stop taking it for the first time and suddenly they have to deal with the acne all over again.
+Often the pill is a great quick fix and will normalise the cycle and decrease breakouts relatively quickly.
+However, I worry when girls or women are placed on the pill at such a young age that their cycles never get the chance to normalise, then years later they stop taking it for the first time and suddenly they have to deal with breakouts all over again.
 If your brain-hormone connection has never been given time to develop, your age simply doesn't matter, because artificial hormones have stopped this connection from forming.

 Once you stop taking hormonal contraceptives your skin will return to the same condition as it was before, and is often worse.
 I urge you to look into the cause behind why your hormones are unbalanced rather than covering the problem up with hormonal contraceptives.

-High Dose vitamin A
+High dose vitamin A

-Certain acne medications use high doses of vitamin A (or a derivative of) to help reduce the amount of sebum (oil) that is produced by the skin, thus reducing acne.
-High doses of vitamin A puts extreme stress on your liver, the organ that’s responsible for clearing out excess acne-causing hormones in the first place.
+Certain breakout medications use high doses of vitamin A (or a derivative of) to help reduce the amount of sebum (oil) that is produced by the skin, thus reducing breakouts.
+High doses of vitamin A puts extreme stress on your liver, the organ that’s responsible for clearing out excess breakout-causing hormones in the first place.
 High doses of vitamin A are also very drying for the body; your skin becomes extremely dry, your lips crack, and the skin can become quite red.
 This treatment is also strictly unsuitable for anyone who is pregnant or could fall pregnant due to the risk of birth defects in the baby.

 *Update: Taking High doses of vitamin A has been linked to depression, fatigue, irritability, aggression, even personality change and psychosis.